Thursday 26th March 2020

 But hey, worth the respite.
 Nothing like a bitta mindlessness and killing to get you not thinking about the mindlessness and killing.
 Dinner has deteriorated – cold rice, soya sauce + sesame oil, and hammy sausage slices.
 Took a whole 40 seconds to prepare, and about the same time to consume in front of the box, eating and watching baloney.
 Must try harder.

 I don’t know what isolation does to people, but the message is clear from Hollywood so far, put any two people together and they will compete, and make life Sartreanly hellish for each other.
 I do wonder if there will ever be a film without the struggle, about say two people being plonked on an island and just getting along.
 No giant apes, no sharks, no killing piggy.
 No bloody social stereotyping.
-The Netflix reality series, ‘Terrace House‘ does just that, whereby they get a bunch of Tokyoites from disparate backgrounds into a household, who aren’t lamped with pressing personality disorders or opposing political views, who aren’t say a lion pride holed up with sassy zebras.
+The Netflix reality series, ‘Terrace House‘ does just that, whereby they get a bunch of Tokyoites from disparate backgrounds into a household, who aren’t lamped with pressing personality disorders or opposing political views, who aren’t say a calculating lion pride holed up with buxom zebras.
 And hey presto!
 They chat, show their fears, their heart, and fall in love at their own pace.
 Not Love Island, not Big Brother (of whom the German and Brazilian editions only found out about the pandemic a few days ago).

 If I wrote a book where Once Upon a Time They Lived Happily Ever After would anyone even pick it up, let alone enjoy it?
-If there was no global crisis, would I even be writing, or you good friend, reading?
+If there was no global crisis, would I even be writing, or you good friend, be reading?